 Email marketing works for many types of businesses

 B2B and B2C.
 Professional services and retail.
 Experiences and hard goods.
 Your campaigns will be tailored to your clientele, but no matter what you do or what you sell, you can craft a campaign that will reach your target audience.
+And if you’re a small business, there are extra reasons why you should be email marketing.

 It’s easier to sell to an existing customer